LoftusN13/ms3-pickyourpoison/TESTING.md

 I also wanted to ensure that the admin was able to Create, Read, Update and Delete categories.
-- I manually tested this by logging in as admin, creating a new category, viewing this category, editing this category and finally deleting this category.
+- I manually tested this by logging in as admin and navigating to the *Categories* page.
+- I clicked the *Add Category* button which brought me to the *Add Category* page where I created a new category, "Rye".
+- I could now see "Rye" on the *Categories* page.
+- I clicked "Rye"'s *Edit* icon button which brought me to the *Edit Category* page where I changed "Rye" to "Frozen".
+- I could see "Frozen" had replaced "Rye* on the *Categories* page.
+- I then clicked the *Delete* icon button on the "Frozen* category and the modal popped up.
+- I confirmed the deletion by clicking the *Delete* button in the modal and returned to the *Categories* page to ensure the "Frozen" category was gone.
+- Category had been deleted successfully.

 From the testing above I am satisfied that the site is functional in this regard.
 Further testing of the above are discussed below in User Stories.

-### **Testing User Stories**
+## **Testing User Stories**
-**All Users**
+### **All Users**

 - **"As a user, I want to easily navigate through the site."**
     - Regardless of what page the user is on, they can always find the navigation bar at the top of each page.